Residential Life Student Leadership Selection

 Will the room rent waiver and meal plan affect my financial aid package?

 Each student’s financial aid package is unique.
-The RA remuneration can impact your ability to maintain your work study position or other aid that you receive.
-The Office of Residential Life and Housing recommends that all RA applicants contact the Financial Aid Office to determine the effect that accepting an RA position will have on their financial aid package.
+The Residential Life Student Staff remuneration can impact your ability to maintain your work study position or other aid that you receive.
+The Office of Residential Life and Housing recommends that all applicants contact the Financial Aid Office to determine the effect of the position on their financial aid package.
 It is the responsibility of the applicant to be aware of how the position may affect their financial aid.

 What happens if I am offered a position, but I do not want to work in that specific Residence Hall?

-The Office of Residential Life and Housing is searching for committed qualified RAs for our community.
+The Office of Residential Life and Housing is searching for committed qualified staff for our community.
 Therefore we do not allow candidates to select where they might take offers.
-If you decline an offer to be an RA in one of our residence halls, then you have declined an offer to be part of our OHRL team.
+If you decline an offer to work in one of our residence halls, then you have declined an offer to be part of our Residential Life team.
 You would be removed from our candidate pool.

-What are the benefits of becoming an RA?
+What are the benefits of working with Residential Life?

 While the benefits of a meal and room compensation are certainly a perk, those students who are only applying for this reason are encouraged to think again.
-The RA position is a job.
-It requires the person to be truly dedicated to making living in the Residence Halls a positive experience for others.
+These positions are demanding jobs which require dedication to making living in the Residence Halls a positive experience for others.
 Some other benefits include: professional development opportunities through training and conferences, leadership development, connections with people, and marketable skill development.

-How can I learn more about the RA position and OHRL?
+How can I learn more about these positions and working with the Residential Life team?

-Please review the information provided on this page, the RA Selection OrgSync portal (you will receive an invitation after attending an information session) and the Residential Life and Housing website.
+Please review the information provided on this page, the Residential Life Student Staff Selection OrgSync portal (you will receive an invitation after attending an information session) and the Residential Life and Housing website.
 You may also find information in the FAQ section above.
-You may email the RA Selection Committee to ask questions as well.
-One of the best ways to learn more about the position is to ask an RA.
-You can find RA staff in any Residence Hall.
+You may email the Residential Life Student Staff Selection Committee to ask questions as well.
+One of the best ways to learn more about the position is to ask an RA, SDA, or SMC.

-Email the RA Selection Committee for more information.
+Email the Residential Life Student Staff Selection Committee for more information.